Residential and Dining Services Policy

 Cleaning (See also “Health and Safety Inspections”)

 You are responsible for keeping your assigned bedroom space clean and free from excessive clutter/litter and displeasing odors.
+Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
 Your Resident Director will inspect individual bedrooms during the eighth week of each quarter and prescribe cleaning tasks if needed.
 If you fail to clean your bedroom, Residential and Dining Services will clean the space and bill the appropriate student accounts.

-You and your roommates are responsible for keeping your assigned common space clean and free from excessive clutter and offensive odors.
+You and your roommates are responsible for keeping your assigned common space clean and free from excessive clutter and displeasing odors.
+Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
 Your Resident Director will inspect common areas during the eighth week of each quarter and prescribe cleaning tasks if needed.
 If you and your roommates fail to clean the common spaces in your suite/apartment, Residential and Dining Services will clean the space and bill the appropriate student accounts.

 Residents are subject to the conduct process set forth in Evergreen’s Student Conduct Code.
 Students, staff and faculty can initiate the conduct process by providing information to College officials regarding possible inappropriate or prohibited behavior conduct or behavior as outlined by Evergreen's Student Conduct Code, the Residential and Dining Services Rental Contract, and the Residential and Dining Services Policies Policy or any other College Policy.
 When it appears a violation might have occurred, an Incident Report is typically written to document the situation.
 The student will be sent a message via their Evergreen email account regarding a meeting with a conduct officer a Student Conduct Administrator.
 The Student Conduct officer Administrator can be a Resident Director (RD), the Assistant Director of Residence Life, or the Assistant to the VP of Student Affairs for Student Conduct (Campus Grievance Officer Senior Conduct Administrator).
 At this meeting, the Student Conduct officer Administrator will review the incident report and listen to the student's perspective with the goals of arriving at a settlement which includes deciding on any responsibility for violations, or and the imposition of any resolutions and sanctions actions resulting from any violations.
 Possible corrective actions resolutions and sanctions include but are not limited to: warning, educational or discretionary actions (i.e. work assignments, drug and alcohol class, service to the College), probation, loss of privileges, restitution, no contact, suspension, or the issuance of a no contact trespassing order.
 Please see the Student Conduct Code, WAC 174-123, for more information about the grievance conduct process.